 Does Rex have a frequent flyer program?
 Can we earn points?

-Rex does not have a personal frequent flyer program anymore, though it used to in the early 2000s called Rex Flyer.
-Up for grabs was one free flight after nine sectors were flown — a fairly simple premise.
+Ah, here’s the main sticking point.
+Rex does not have a personal frequent flyer program right now.
+A previous program, in the early 2000s, was called Rex Flyer.
+Up for grabs was one free flight after nine sectors were flown – a fairly simple premise.
+Point Hacks understands a new Rex Flyer program is in the works for 2022.

 Nowadays, there’s the Rex Business Flyer program which is, of course, aimed solely at businesses with an ABN.
-For every 18 flights your business notches up, two Reward Flights are yours, free (except for taxes).
+For every 18 flights your business notches up, two Reward Flights are yours for free (except for taxes).

 Currently, Rex flights don’t earn any other form of points or status credits.
 Purchasing the flights on a rewards credit card is arguably the best way to get a small return on your ticket cost.